IBM-Cloud/Scalable-web-app-node/terraform/README.md

     </a>
 </p>

-Click the button above for the desired cluster deployment type (Left: Vanilla Kubernetes, Right: OpenShift Kubernetes).
-This will take you to the "Create a Schematics Workspace" page.
-Fill out the required fields and click the "Create" button.
-> **NOTE:** Based on the button clicked, the corresponding Terraform template from this repository will automatically be imported into the new workspace, and the Terraform engine version will be v0.12.

-### Generate and Apply Plan
+### Step 2: Generate and apply the Terraform execution plan

-Under the "Variables" section of the "Settings" page, enter the desired values for each variable.
+1. In the **Variables** section of the "Settings" page, enter the values for each variable.
 Required fields are those without default values.
 However, default values can be overridden.

-After entering all the required values for the variables, you may optionally click the "Save changes" button to save those values for future use within the same workspace.
-Otherwise, click the "Generate plan" button at the top of the page.
-This will take you to the "Activity" page, where it will show you the status of the generating plan.
+2. Optional.
+After you enter all the required values for the variables, click **Save changes** to save those values for future use within the same workspace.

+3. Optional.
+Click **Generate plan**.
+This action takes you to the "Activity" page, where the status of the generating plan is displayed.

-Once the plan has finished generating, click the "Apply plan" button.
-Note, this step can take a long time to complete (usually between 20-30 minutes, but can take longer), due to the creation of a new Kubernetes cluster.
-You can follow along with the progress of this step by clicking the "View log" link next to the corresponding step.
-Once the plan has been applied, you will be provided with a URL to the generated IBM Cloud DevOps Toolchain, which can be found near the end of the log file on a line beginning with "View the toolchain at:".
+4. After the plan is finished generating, click **Apply plan**.
+Note, this step takes some time to complete (usually between 20-30 minutes, but it can take longer), due to the creation of a new Kubernetes cluster.

+5. Follow the progress of this step by clicking the **View log** link next to the corresponding step.

+6. After the plan is applied, view the URL to the generated IBM Cloud DevOps toolchain, which is located near the end of the log file on a line that begins with "View the toolchain at:."

->IMPORTANT: If you decide to apply your plan a second time, the previously created Kubernetes cluster and any applications deployed to it will be destroyed, and a new cluster will be created.
+>IMPORTANT: If you apply your plan a second time, the previously created Kubernetes cluster and any applications deployed to it are destroyed, and a new cluster is created.

-## More Information
+## Related information

-For more detailed information about this workflow, go to the [Getting started with IBM Cloud Schematics and Terraform](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started) page on the IBM Cloud Docs website.
+For more information about this workflow, see [Getting started with IBM Cloud Schematics and Terraform](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started).